BlogHygiene Department KPIs

 Example: If a hygienist produces $1,400/day and earns $400/day, the ratio is $1,400 ÷ $400 = 3.5:1 (hitting the target benchmark).

 If your ratio is below 3:1, investigate scheduling efficiency, fee schedules, or appointment mix before assuming the hygienist is underperforming.
+Check our dental hygienist salary by state guide to ensure your compensation is competitive.

 Hygiene Operational Benchmarks